commitd/docs/README.md

 ### `example`

 This is an example usage of the theme.
-It looks the same as the site of someone who installed and used your theme from npm.
+It looks the same as the site of someone who installed and used your theme.

 - `example/`
   - `gatsby-config.js`: Specifies which theme to use and any other one-off config a site might need.